 Exotica were not new to the online shopping environment, although we're happy to say that since we were commissioned to redevelop their website and its subsequent launch in early 2011, Exotica have seen a consistent month on month increase in sales.
 We recently extended their site to include full mobile device support.

 Naturally, a retailer needs to be able to offer promotional pricing or run "sales" periodically, and therefore our content management and back office administration systems are uniquely designed to handle a variety of scenarios, from simple percentage based campaigns through to complex product, area and time based promotions.

 It's important to remember that with online shopping available 24/7, comes added back office tasks associated with order administration and fulfilment.
-That's where our Order Processing & Delivery systems kick in.
-The Exotica project, for example, is fully supported by our back office system which is used throughout their extensive branch network to process and track the order, from receipt and allocation through production and on to its ultimate delivery.
+That's where our Order Processing & Delivery systems kick in, allowing you to process and track the order, from receipt and allocation through production and on to its ultimate delivery.